How to start an online business from home – The ultimate guide

 2. Designing the logo

 Your identity must extend beyond a compelling name into a strong, recognizable brand.
 By brand, we’re talking about your logo design, colours, font choices, and all that visual elements like graphics and photography.
 Building these assets from the start is important.
-They will help bolster your advertising, create a more coherent website, social media, and e-commerce experience, and inspire beautiful packaging and paperwork.
+They will help boost your advertising, create a more coherent website, social media, and e-commerce experience, and inspire beautiful packaging and paperwork.

 As a small business, you can try to create your logo yourself or with the help of a friend using easy graphic design tools available out there.
 At Dreamed Lifestyle, we used Canva to design our logo.
 If you prefer to have an experienced designer, visit sites like Fiverr, or UpWork to hire a designer at an affordable rate.